 The other distinguishing feature, besides its size and shape – is the fact that you can install a direct water line connection to this unit and make refilling the reservoir a thing of the past.
 This would be highly recommended in high-traffic environments like restaurants or college campuses.
 If you have experience in plumbing work this would be worth the effort and knowing that fresh water is always on tap will be great come that morning rush in most public venues!

-Although purchase and use of the direct water line installation kit can be a real boon when operating your brewer, it is certainly an optional step, and if you’re considering this unit for your domicile or a small work environment in which your staff is not that large (say, 10-15 people that you anticipate using it) you may not even have a need for this procedure at all; especially since 90 oz can go a long way, and produce about 18 beverages on average.
-Especially considering the fact that you do not need to remove the reservoir every time you need to refill it 🙂
+Although purchase and use of the direct water line installation kit can be a real boon when operating your brewer, it is certainly an optional step, and for a small work environment with a staff of, say, 10-15 people, you may not even have a need for this procedure at all; especially since 90 oz can go a long way, and produce about 18 beverages on average.

 Keurig K155 Consumer Reviews and Ratings